Evonne Goolagong Cawley: Awards and recognition

 Goolagong was awarded Australian of the Year in 1971.
 She was appointed a Member of the Order of the British Empire in 1972 and made an Officer of the Order of Australia in 1982.
 In 1985 she was inducted into the Sport Australia Hall of Fame.
 In 1988, Goolagong was inducted into the International Tennis Hall of Fame.
 In 2018, she was advanced to a Companion of the Order of Australia "for eminent service to tennis as a player at the national and international level, as an ambassador, supporter and advocate for the health, education and wellbeing of young Indigenous people through participation in sport, and as a role model".

 In 1972, she played in a segregated South African tournament.
 To spare her the discrimination experienced by non-whites, the South African authorities classified her as an honorary white.

 In 1978 and 1980, she was awarded the WTA Sportsmanship Award.

 The Evonne Goolagong Cawley Trophy, awarded to the female champion at the Brisbane International, is named in her honour.

 In 1993, the State Transit Authority named a RiverCat ferry in Sydney after her.
 This rivercat travels daily from Parramatta to Circular Quay.

 The National Museum of Australia holds the Evonne Goolagong Cawley collection of memorabilia.
 This includes her 1971 and 1980 Wimbledon singles trophies, the trophy from her 1974 doubles win and two racquets used in these tournaments.
 The museum's collection also includes a signed warm-up jacket and a dress with a bolero style top designed by Ted Tinling in the early 1970s.

 In 2001, Goolagong was inducted into the Victorian Honour Roll of Women for her achievements as a tennis player.

 A 13.8 m long replica of a tennis racquet used by Goolagong has been built in Evonne Goolagong Park in Goolagong's hometown of Barellan.
 Goolagong unveiled the exact scale model of the wooden Dunlop racquet during Barellan's centenary celebrations on 3 October 2009.

 In February 2016, Goolagong and ten other Australian tennis players were honoured by Australia Post as the recipients of the 2016 Australia Post Legends Award and appeared on a postage stamp set named Australian Legends of Singles Tennis.

 In April 2016, Goolagong was awarded an honorary doctorate from the University of South Australia in recognition of her distinguished service to the community.

 In June 2018, the International Tennis Federation (ITF) presented her with its highest accolade, the Philippe Chatrier Award for her contributions to tennis.

+In 2025, she was awarded the National Sportsperson Lifetime Achievement Award at the National Aboriginal and Torres Strait Islander Sports Awards.

 Goolagong is generally regarded as one of the all-time greats of women's tennis.